tapyu/to-rm-courses/phd_opt_theory/README.md

 ## Optimization theory

+Professor: Yuri Carvalho Barbosa Silva and Tarcisio Ferreira Maciel

-All the computation homework's enunciates are in the Jupyter notebooks (`OtimizacaoRelaxacaoQuadratica.ipynb` and `lamps.ipynb`)
+- All the computation homework descriptions are in the Jupyter Notebooks files (`OtimizacaoRelaxacaoQuadratica.ipynb` and `lamps.ipynb`).

 ### Important links